learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-2. What is the difference between a HTML/JSX div and a span?
+2. What is yarn?
+What file(s) are modified in a React application when you run yarn?

   Your answer: